 Challenges also come as you change and grow and the world around you changes too.
-You get new responsibilities, your body starts to disintegrate, technology moves on, changing how you work and why you work.
+You get new responsibilities; your body starts to disintegrate, technology moves on, changing how you work and why you work.
 The only way to try and overcome them is to keep moving too.
-Keep learning, changing, switching and developing your sense of humour.
+Keep learning, adapting, switching and developing your sense of humour.

 A good sense of humour is paramount to overcome most challenges.

 From your experience, what piece of invaluable advice would you give to a graduate or budding illustrator that you wish someone had given to you?

 Don't worry so much.
 You think everyone cares about what you're doing, but actually, they're all too busy caring about themselves.
 You are not that important!